mongodb/mongo-cxx-driver/etc/releasing.md

 - It may be desirable to squash multiple commits down to a single commit before building the final packages
-- After you finish making commits, build the debian package for one final time, and if you are not a Debian maintainer, then give the packages to a debian maintainer to do the two steps below:
+- After you finish making commits, build the Debian package for one final time, and if you are not a Debian maintainer, then give the packages to a debian maintainer to do the two steps below:
   - Once the final packages are built, they can be signed and uploaded and the